 Bishop’s Waltham

-Children will enjoy exploring the ruins of the Bishop’s palace and feeding the ducks at the pond on this walk.
+Children will enjoy exploring the ruins of the Bishop’s palace on this walk.

 The ruins of Bishops Waltham Palace are free to explore